dannybc98/1st-milestone-project-Danny/README.md

 #### Things to do Page:

-The hero image on the Things To Do page immediately captures users' attention and gives them an idea of the exciting experiences they can enjoy in Madeira.
+The striking hero image and comprehensive list of activities on the Things To Do page captivate users and inspire them to explore the various experiences Madeira has to offer.
+The well-organized layout and informative descriptions empower users to make informed decisions about their travel itinerary, elevating their overall travel planning experience.

 ![Things to do Hero Image](assets/images/thingshero.png)